MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-access-review.md

 2. Add any relevant comments.
 3. Submit the completed review.

 Comments are shared back to the IT administrator who raised the review request.
-The review request is then marked as Completed.
+The review request is then marked as completed.

 #### Manage multiple site access review requests (for site owners)